jlehrer1/big-csv/README.md

 To install, run `pip install transposecsv`

 ## How to use
 The transpose operation is contained in a lazily-loaded `Transpose` class, so the transpose operation isn't started on initialization.
-For example, to transpose a local file without uploading to S3, one would use
+For example:

 ```python
 from transposecsv import Transpose